MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

 element has to be to act as an utterance boundary.
 In many cases, "pauses" that are short enough, such as those inserted by a forced alignment error, are not good utterance boundaries (or just signal a smaller unit than an "utterance").
+Thus, we set the minimum pause length to 150 msec (0.15 seconds).

 .. note::